Frequently Answered Questions

 Will I earn interest on the cash in my account?

-What is the 'Recommended minimum cash balance'?
+What is the 'Recommended minimum cash balance' and how is it calculated?

 It is there to help you manage your cash balance to make sure there is always sufficient cash in your account to cover platform fees.